How To Deal With Urinary Incontinence

 - Water retention is a condition where fluid accumulates in areas of the body, often the legs.
 It often affects pregnant women and the elderly and puts pressure on the bladder.
 To avoid an overactive bladder at night, walk around or do other exercise during the day.

-- Kegel exercises can be used to strengthen muscles and increase bladder control.
+- Pelvic Floor (or Kegel) exercises can be used to strengthen muscles and increase bladder control.
 This can help prevent urine leakage and incontinence.
 Some companies such as Helping Hands offer bladder retraining and incontinence aid services.